ppanyukov/kube-info-hack/README.md

     # build the binaries
     USE_DOCKER=yes ./build.sh

-    # Build image and deploy
+    # build image and deploy
     ./deploy-minikube.sh
     ```